Sassoon Eskell

-Sir Sassoon Eskell, KBE (ساسون حسقيل; ששון יחזקאל; 17 March 1860 – 31 August 1932), also known as Sassoon Effendi was an Iraqi statesman, politician and financier.
+Sir Sassoon Eskell, KBE (ساسون حسقيل; 17 March 1860 – 31 August 1932), also known as Sassoon Effendi, was an Iraqi statesman, politician and financier.
 He is regarded in Iraq as the Father of Parliament.
 Eskell was the first Minister of Finance in the Kingdom and a permanent Member of Parliament until his death.
 Along with Gertrude Bell and T. E. Lawrence, he was instrumental in creating and establishing the Kingdom of Iraq post-Ottoman rule, and he founded the nascent Iraqi government's laws and financial structure.

 Eskell was one of the most prominent Jews in Iraq.
 He was knighted by King George V in 1923.
 King Faisal I conferred on him the Civil Rafidain Medal Grade II, the Shahinshah awarded him the Shir-o-khorshi medal and the Ottoman Empire decorated him with the Al-Moutamayez Medal.